-The Directors of the Company who were in office during the year and up to the date of signing of the financial statements are shown on page 1.
-Mr P Cooper resigned as a Director on 06 May 2022.
-During the year, Mr S Horgan was appointed as a Director on 15 August 2022 and Mr D Nancarrow was appointed to the Board of Directors on 22 November 2022.
+The present Directors of the Company are shown on page 1.
+During the year, C Bousfield resigned as a Director on 30 September 2023.
+C G Bolton was appointed to the Board of Directors on 25 September 2023.
 There were no other changes during the year and up to the date of approving this report.